Low-T Quiz

 What is an Anabolic Hormone?

-Anabolic Hormones are any hormones which stimulate increased muscle mass.
+Anabolic Hormones are any hormones that stimulate increased muscle mass.
 A large variety of these hormones belong to a group of compounds known as Anabolic Steroids.
 Not all Anabolic Hormones are Steroids, however.
-Human Growth Hormone is an Anabolic Hormone which is not a steroid.
+Human Growth Hormone is an Anabolic Hormone that is not a steroid.

 What Are the Two Primary Mechanisms by Which Testosterone Benefits Male Health?